 The IT program leads to a bachelor's degree in information technology—for which you will also need to complete certain requirements in the Elmhurst College Integrated Curriculum.
 Upon completion of the program, graduates will be equipped with the skills to obtain a position as an applications developer or begin work in various positions within information systems management or infrastructure engineering.

-If you have any further questions about the accelerated program in information technology, please contact us.
+If you have any further questions about the degree-completion program in information technology, please contact us.

 Coursework in the IT program falls within the framework of the Institute for the Certification of Computing Professionals (ICCP) body of knowledge used to access the level of mastery needed to obtain the CCP (Certified Computing Professional Certification).